rlautan/recras-wordpress-plugin/readme.md

 ### Online booking
 Add the `[recras-booking]` shortcode anywhere on your site.
 The following parameters are supported:
 * id - corresponds to the package ID in Recras
+* use_new_library - whether or not you want to try the new online booking method.
+This may have bugs, so use with care!
+Since this is a per-shortcode setting, you can create a new page to try this out.
+* redirect - a URL that the user is redirected to, after booking successfully.
+Note: this is only available for the new online booking method.
 * autoresize - enabled by default.
-Disable this if you have more than one Recras iframe on your page
+Disable this if you have more than one Recras iframe on your page.
+Note: this is only available for the old online booking method.

 Example: `[recras-booking id=17]` will show the booking form with package ID 17.